 6. Use the Simple Present Tense for Habitual Actions

-The simple present is the tense you use for any habitual action.
-The things you always do or do every Tuesday are described with the simple present, which just means you pick the first form of any verb.
+Simple present is the tense you use for any habitual action.
+For example, the things you always do or do every Tuesday are described with the simple present, which just means you pick the basic form of any verb.

 - Mary and I drink tea every Tuesday together.